TobikoData/sqlmesh/docs/integrations/dbt.md

 Existing uses of these blocks do not need to be removed from the dbt project's models, but SQLMesh will ignore them.

 ### SQLMesh's incremental logic
-SQLMesh's incremental logic is implemented with a jinja block gated by `{% if sqlmesh is defined %}`.
+SQLMesh's incremental logic is implemented in dbt projects with jinja blocks gated by `{% if sqlmesh is defined %}`.

 SQLMesh supports two approaches to implement [idempotent](../concepts/glossary.md#idempotency) incremental loads:
 - Using merge (with the sqlmesh [`incremental_by_unique_key` model kind](../concepts/models/model_kinds.md#incremental_by_unique_key))